When Geoscience Meets Foundation Models: Towards General Geoscience Artificial Intelligence System: Key Advances of Recent Geoscience Foundation Models

 Despite general geoscience tasks, LLMs have been used in specific geoscience domains.
-For example, the authors in \cite{bi2023oceangpt} presented OceanGPT, the first-ever Large Language Model specialized for ocean science, developed with a novel framework, DoInstruct, for generating domain-specific instruction data and evaluated using OceanBench, a new oceanography benchmark, demonstrating enhanced expertise and preliminary embodied intelligence capabilities in ocean science tasks.
+For example, the authors in \cite{bi2023oceangpt} presented OceanGPT, the first-ever LLM specialized for ocean science, developed with a novel framework, DoInstruct, for generating domain-specific instruction data and evaluated using OceanBench, a new oceanography benchmark, demonstrating enhanced expertise and preliminary embodied intelligence capabilities in ocean science tasks.

-Additionally, the authors in \cite{lawley2022geoscience} described the development and validation of new geoscience-specific language models trained on public geoscientific reports and publications, which outperform generic models in various NLP tasks and demonstrate the potential of using NLP to extract meaningful semantic relationships and latent knowledge from the vast volume of geoscience literature. \cite{lawley2023applications} described the application of natural language processing (NLP) to geoscientific text data to extract meaningful semantic relationships and predict mineral potential, demonstrating how geoscience language models can transform unstructured text into actionable insights to streamline mineral exploration for critical materials. \cite{lin2023geogalactica} presented the development of GeoGalactica, the largest language model specialized in geoscience, which is trained on a vast geoscience text corpus and fine-tuned with instruction-tuning data, highlighting the model's comprehensive training process and its open-source contribution to the field.
+Additionally, the authors in \cite{lawley2022geoscience} described the development and validation of new geoscience-specific language models trained on public geoscientific reports and publications, which outperform generic models in various NLP tasks and demonstrate the potential of using NLP to extract meaningful semantic relationships and latent knowledge from the vast volume of geoscience literature.
+The authors in \cite{lawley2023applications} described the application of NLP to geoscientific text data to extract meaningful semantic relationships and predict mineral potential, demonstrating how geoscience language models can transform unstructured text into actionable insights to streamline mineral exploration for critical materials.
+The work \cite{lin2023geogalactica} presented the development of GeoGalactica, the largest language model specialized in geoscience, which is trained on a vast geoscience text corpus and fine-tuned with instruction-tuning data, highlighting the model's comprehensive training process and its open-source contribution to the field.
+The authors in \cite{roberts2023gpt4geo,ji2023evaluating,bhandari2023large,mooney2023towards,mai2023opportunities} introduced LLMs for geospatial data analysis, which have been applied to various geospatial tasks such as population density estimation, economic livelihood measurement, and geoscience knowledge understanding, demonstrating the potential of LLMs in enhancing geospatial data analysis and decision-making support.

-In summary, the development of LLMs for geoscience has been an active area of research, with several models developed and evaluated for various geoscience tasks.
-These models have demonstrated the potential of using LLMs to extract meaningful insights from geoscience text data and to improve the performance of geoscience NLP tasks.